lcs25/memorygame/README.md

 - Flashes a set of sentences from the books in `src/data/books/`
 - Scores the user's ability to recall the passage they pick.
 - Tracks user score and performance.
-- Meant to be played on the console, but also has a Modular IO system for flexible input/output handling,
+- I play it on the console, but it was designed to be easily adaptable to any input/output handling, and at some point soon I'll add a simple UI that it will look just like a terminal window.

 ## Configuration
 All configs are defined in `src/config/config.py`,